robinucar/dashboard_tech_test/client/README.md

 ## CSS

 ### I can do better styling using pure css or sass, Also I can import some css framework such as Bootstrap or MaterialUI

+## Test issue
+#### This issua is a dependency/enviroment issue.
+I made lots of research changed the @babel config.
+But unfortunatelly I have not sorted so far.
+I am still trying to sort it out.